iama3191/The_Hangman/README.md

 * [PEP8](http://pep8online.com/): Was used to check the code requirements.

 * [Table Generator](https://www.tablesgenerator.com/markdown_tables#): Was used to generates the tables on the testing section.

+* [LucidChart](https://www.lucidchart.com/pages/): Was used to create the flowchart of the game.

 ## Testing